-eMarketer senior forecasting analyst Oscar Orozco tees up our time spent numbers with traditional TV in the UK and stacks them up against video.
+eMarketer senior forecasting analyst Oscar Orozco shares our online shopping numbers for the UK and the impact of Amazon and eBay.
 Watch now.

 Retail messaging can often feel like a game of Goldilocks.
 Too many messages can frustrate and push consumers away, while fewer communications can put the brand at risk of no longer being relevant.

 It is often the case that marketers and business leaders prioritize customer service initiatives that don’t always align with the needs of their customers.
 But to keep consumers coming back, it’s more important than ever for marketers to bridge this gap by focusing on what their customers really want—a responsive, streamlined shopping experience.

 eMarketer principal analyst Nicole Perrin shares her latest findings on the customer experience, focusing on messaging frequency, loyalty marketing and what to do about those crumbling cookies.

 eMarketer senior forecasting director Monica Peart shares our adjusted numbers for Hulu viewership in the US and the reasons why we anticipate continued growth this year and next.
 Watch now.

 Generations of Canadians have a ritualistic dedication to searching for deals across the border, hopping in cars for day trips for lower prices on most goods, especially alcohol and gasoline.
 It is relatively simple for a country where 90% of its population lives within 100 miles of the US border.
 With the advent of online shopping, the trend continues.

 The "forgotten" Generation X makes and spends more than other generations, but they're also financially stressed.
 So, it's important for marketers to understand how Gen Xers are prioritizing their money and why.